 " You have an outstanding energy and commitment for teaching, not to mention patience, all of which reflects your own passion for your technique and the desire to pass on that knowledge to others.
 Thank you."
 Lynette W, London workshop

 This portrait workshop is an all day session covering the essentials and beyond in portrait painting and drawing.
-Learning the key basics in drawing and colour mixing while developing your practice further in mark making techniques, colour temperature, harmony and learning to work with composition and narrative, will set you on the path to competent portrait painting.
+Learning the key basics in drawing and colour mixing while developing your practice further in mark making techniques, colour temperature, harmony and learning to work with composition and narrative, will set you on the path to becoming a competent painter.

 Portraiture is a challenging discipline and for those starting on this challenging yet rewarding journey, will begin to understand that continuous practice and attending the workshops as and when they can will set a solid pathway to acquiring the skills they need to becoming a portrait painter.